tobixen/plann/README.md

 # plann

-Simple command-line CalDAV client, making it possible to add calendar events, browse an agenda and do task management.
+Plann is a command-line CalDAV client, making it possible to add calendar events, browse an agenda and do task management.

-This is the experimental new version of my old [calendar-cli project](https://github.com/tobixen/calendar-cli/).
+This is the "next generation" version of my old [calendar-cli project](https://github.com/tobixen/calendar-cli/).

 Perhaps this work is moot ... or perhaps just 20 years too late.
-Considering the recent progress of chatbots, probably soon all calendar queries can be done in natural language.
+Considering the recent progress of AI and chatbots, probably soon all calendar queries can be done in natural language.

 ## Other tools